Updated February 2026

 6. Can a Medicaid calculator help determine long-term care eligibility?

 Some calculators can check long-term care rules.
 These programs look at your income, your assets, and your health needs.
-Many states have limits like about $2,000 in assets and set income caps.
+Many states have limits like about $2,000 in assets and set income caps (like $2,982/month in 2026).
 A doctor still must confirm that you need long-term care.

 7. Is there a Medicaid calculator for pregnant women?